 This course will introduce learners to marketing by providing a comprehensive overview of its function.
 The marketing concept and relationship to value will be used to provide context to the varying components of the marketing mix.
 An ethical and global approach to marketing principles will be embedded within each unit of study.
-Prerequisites: ECON 101 or 102, ENG 103.
+Prerequisites: ECON 101 or 102, ENG 103 or 105 or 195.